 The 20 Best Nursing Career Specialties Based On Salary

-The median annual wage for healthcare practitioners and technical occupations, including registered nurses (RNs) and advanced practice registered nurses (APRNs), was about $29,000 higher than the national average for all occupations.
+The median annual wage for healthcare practitioners and technical occupations, including registered nurses (RNs), was about $33,000 higher than the national average for all occupations in 2023.
 Some nursing specialties make even more.
 These specialties allow nurses to focus on certain patient populations, increase their autonomy and salary, expand their skills, and further their education.

 Top Nursing Career Specialties Based On Salary to Consider